softwareByAndi/shuhari_practice/AUTH_SETUP.md

 This guide explains how to set up authentication for the Shu Ha Ri practice application.

+## Anonymous Mode

+**The app works without signing in!** Users can practice anonymously, but their progress won't be saved.
+This is great for trying out the app before creating an account.

+**Benefits:**
+- No signup friction - users can start practicing immediately
+- Anonymous users see a banner prompting them to sign in to save progress
+- All practice functionality works in anonymous mode
+- Progress tracking only available for authenticated users

 ## Prerequisites

 1. A Supabase project (create one at https://supabase.com)